 Providing Structure and Support for Cells

 Researchers can also insert helpful agents into the scaffolds - such as oxygen promoters - that are vital for islet health and function.
-The scaffolds are in various stages of testing and already has shown promising results, achieving insulin independence in study models.
+The scaffolds are in various stages of testing and already have shown promising results, achieving insulin independence in study models.

 The biodegradable scaffold uses the patient's own plasma, the liquid part of the blood that does not contain any cells, together with thrombin, a commonly used, clinical-grade enzyme.
 When combined, they create a gel-like substance that sticks to the implantation site (the omentum).